Azure-Samples/template-samples/ci/pipeline.README.md

 ## Adding New Samples

-To add a new sample, see the directions in `sample-templates`.
+To add a new sample, see the directions in `./samples`.
-- (Optional) Create `.sample-config.json` if you need to override language defaults
+- (Optional) Create `.validation-config.json` if you need to override language defaults

 The configuration system ensures that most samples can rely on sensible language defaults, while complex samples can customize their build and validation process as needed.